Electric Vehicle Insurance: Costs, Coverage & Best Companies in 2026

 Pincher's Pro Tip

 Consider usage-based insurance programs if you're a safe driver with low annual mileage.
-EV owners who enroll in telematics programs and maintain clean driving records can save 20–30% on premiums — effectively erasing the EV insurance premium gap for many drivers.
+EV owners who enroll in telematics programs and maintain clean driving records can save 20–30% on premiums — effectively erasing much of the EV insurance premium gap for many drivers.

 Battery Damage and Charging Equipment Coverage